Monique Akoa Makani: WNBA

-Phoenix Mercury (2025–present)
+Phoenix Mercury (2025–2026)

 On 25 March 2025, Akoa Makani signed a training camp contract with the Phoenix Mercury of the Women's National Basketball Association (WNBA).
 She made the team's final roster.

+Los Angeles Sparks (2026–present)

+On 1 August 2026, the Mercury traded Akoa Makani, along with a 2027 first-round pick and a 2028 second-round pick, to the Los Angeles Sparks in exchange for Kelsey Plum.

 International career

 Akoa Makani has competed for the Cameroon women's national basketball team, participating at the 2023 Women's Afrobasket and in qualifiers for the 2024 Afrobasket.